 Representing the aerospace center of California during nine terms in Congress, she served on all the major security committees: six years on Armed Services, eight years on Intelligence, and eight on Homeland Security.
 During her long public career, Harman has been recognized as a national expert at the nexus of security and public policy issues, and has received numerous awards for distinguished service.

-She is a member of the Defense Policy Board and she also serves on the Executive Committee of the Trilateral Commission and the Advisory Board of the Munich Security Conference.
-She co-chairs the Homeland Security Experts Group with former Homeland Security Secretary Michael Chertoff.
+She serves on the Executive Committee of the Trilateral Commission and the Advisory Board of the Munich Security Conference.
+She also co-chairs the Homeland Security Experts Group with former Homeland Security Secretary Michael Chertoff.

 Harman is a Trustee of the Aspen Institute and an Honorary Trustee at the University of Southern California.
 She serves on the board of Iridium Communication Inc, a NASDAQ traded satellite communications company, and is a member of the Presidential Debates Commission and the Committee for a Responsible Federal Budget.